'Worst flight we've had': Alleged chaos on Irish travellers' flight to NZ

 "The son seemed annoyed because when he walked past he often bumped my chair.

-"After leaving the plane they even left one of her suits in the overhead that we think had actual poop left in it, because it smelt like death."
+"After leaving the plane they even left one of her [their baby's] suits in the overhead that we think had actual poop left in it, because it smelt like death."

-On the descent, the group were allegedly disruptive, with one daughter standing up to chat during landing.
+On the descent, the group were disruptive, with one daughter standing up to chat during landing.

 "The daughter also stood up and went to chat during landing ... ignoring the seatbelt sign," according to the passenger.